 - Local Playground (please note the playground has been relocated as its former location is needed for the Waves upgrade construction compound)

 Nearby is Waves Fitness and Aquatic Centre (Waves is currently closed to allow for the exciting refurbishment) and the beautiful Alfred Henry Memorial Rose Garden – multiple athletics facilities, playground for young children, on site parking and a kiosk within the main amenities building.

 360 Degree Aerial View

-Click the corner icon to view the image fullscreen.
-(Note: load times vary).
+Click the corner icon to view the image in fullscreen.